 [0:16] – Is now a good time for Roth conversions?

 [2:25] – If you are a small business owner, what can you do while you have losses?

-[4:00] – If you aren’t a business owner, is this still potentially a good time to do a Roth conversion?
+[4:00] – If you aren’t a business owner, is this still potentially a good time?